We-Have-Ignition/skills-github-pages/index.md

 ---
-title: Opinions on high-frequency trading: With code examples
+title: Opinions on high-frequency trading
 ---
 Here I’ll share thoughts and code related to: